rotimiakinrinde/Attrition-Analysis/README.md

 |              **Recall**               |             0.87              |
 |              **F1 Score**             |             0.87              |

-The 87% accuracy on the test data, demonstrats improved generalisation but also highlighting the need for further regularisation or pruning to avoid overfitting.
+The 87% accuracy on the test data, demonstrates improved generalisation but also highlighting the need for further regularisation or pruning to avoid overfitting.

 ![Model evaluation](https://github.com/user-attachments/assets/37164979-45e7-45af-aeaa-99318cf34193)